unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Concentration, up to 1 hour.

-You touch a creature and bestow upon it a magical enhancement.
+You touch a creature and bestow upon it a tek enhancement.
 Choose one of the following effects; the target gains that effect until the spell ends.

 **_Bear’s Endurance._** The target has advantage on Constitution checks.
 It also gains 2d6 temporary hit points, which are lost when the spell ends.